i2p/i2p.www/i2p2www/spec/updates.rst

 * SU3 Version: The plugin version, must match that in plugin.config.

-* Jar and war files in the zip are compressed with pack200 as documented above for "su2" files.
+* Jar and war files in the zip should not be compressed with pack200 as documented above for "su2" files, as recent Java runtimes no longer support it.

 SU3 News File Specification
 ---------------------------